NoVa-Gh0ul/Discord-Count-SelfBot/README.md

 Support his main Xbox-based Discord Bot called Guh by [buying guh bot a coffee!](https://buymeacoffee.com/guh_bot)

+# DISCLAIMER

+This is a Discord SelfBot, which goes **against Discord ToS**.
+This software is provided to you to be used at your own discretion.

 # Setup

 1. Make sure you have `Node.js` installed on your local device (install here: https://nodejs.org/en/download/package-manager)